 Add 2 cups of the flour to the yeast and water and stir until well mixed.
 Cover the mixture with plastic kitchen wrap and put it in the oven for 1 hour 15 minutes.
 When it's ready you'll see lots of gas bubbles.

-If you're using a mixer with a dough hook, put the remaining dry ingredients in the bowl of the mixer.
+If you're using a mixer with a dough hook, put all of the remaining dry ingredients (except the oat flour) in the bowl of the mixer.
 Blend them with a whisk.
 Add the yeast/water/sweetener mixture to the dry and begin the kneading process.
-After about 5 minutes of kneading, add the remaining 1/2 cup of flour and continue kneading for another 10 minutes.
+After about 5 minutes of kneading, add the remaining 1/2 cup of oat flour and continue kneading for another 10 minutes.
 The dough should not be sticking to the sides of the bowl at this point.
 The dough will be sticky and firm at the same time.
 Wet your hands and remove the dough to a bowl that has a scant mist of cooking spray to keep it from sticking, or if you're using a silicon bowl, not necessary.
 Cover the dough in plastic kitchen wrap and return it to the oven for an hour and a half.

 If you're doing this by hand, use the extra 1/2 cup of flour to dust your kneading surface and knead for about 10 minutes.